 If a student plans to apply for the mid-career credit and the graduate service credit, both applications must be submitted at the same time to SPEA Student Services.

 Send completed forms to:

-Graduate Programs-Office of Student Services School of Public and Environmental Affairs 801 W. Michigan Street, BS 3027 Indianapolis, IN 46202-5152 concentration is selected in conjunction with a faculty advisor and the appropriate SPEA administrator.
+Graduate Programs-Office of Student Services School of Public and Environmental Affairs 801 W. Michigan Street, BS 3027 Indianapolis, IN 46202-5152

 Fields of Concentration